 (Source: Network World)

-The working can be explained by using security cameras placed in a shopping mall for better understanding.
+The work can be explained using security cameras placed in a shopping mall for better understanding.

 Numerous cameras in a mall continue to record the video and stream the signal to the cloud server.

 (Source: Chris Gannon from Giphy.com)

 On the cloud server, the videos from all cameras are put under motion detectors.
 The motion detectors are very useful as they filter the videos featuring activities and save them to the server’s database.
 This complete process requires several databases and a robust internet system to transfer the high-volume video footage.
 Thus, there is significant pressure on the cloud server as it processes videos from all cameras simultaneously.
 During this process, edge computing does is that it moves motion detector systems near the data sources.
 So, each camera has its motion detector system.
 The videos streamed are processed locally and later sent to the cloud server.
 Hence, it significantly reduces the bandwidth as only selective videos are sent to the cloud; this is beneficial as it increases efficiency, and the cloud server is quicker in interacting with the local cameras without getting burdened.

 In the next segment, we will discuss edge computing vs cloud computing and how the two technologies are different.